ZGC-Safety-critical-scenario-for-AD/Safety2Drive/README.md

 ---
 ## Table of Contents:
 - [Table of Contents:](#table-of-contents)
-- Introduction of the Safety-Critical Scenario Benchmark
+- Introduction of the Safety2Drive
 - [🤩 Running the Autonomous Driving Scenario]
 - [:fire: Highlights]
 - [🏁 Intelligent Perception Tasks]